Frank Ocean

-Christopher Francis "Frank" Ocean (born Christopher Edwin Breaux; October 28, 1987), is an American singer, songwriter, and rapper.
-His works are noted by music critics for featuring avant-garde styles and introspective, elliptical lyrics.
-Ocean has won two Grammy Awards and a Brit Award for International Male Solo Artist among other accolades, and his two studio albums have been listed on Rolling Stones 500 Greatest Albums of All Time (2020).
+Frank Ocean (born Christopher Edwin Breaux; October 28, 1987) is an American singer and songwriter.
+His accolades include two Grammy Awards and a Brit Award.
+He has been credited by several music critics as a pioneer of the alternative R&B genre.
+Both of his studio albums were listed on Rolling Stone's "500 Greatest Albums of All Time" (2020).

-Ocean began his musical career as a ghostwriter, prior to joining the hip hop collective Odd Future in 2010.
-The following year, he released his first mixtape, Nostalgia, Ultra, and subsequently secured a recording contract with Def Jam Recordings.
-His first studio album, the eclectic Channel Orange (2012), incorporated R&B and soul styles.
-At the 2013 Grammy Awards, Channel Orange was nominated for Album of the Year and won Best Urban Contemporary Album; one of its singles, "Thinkin Bout You", was nominated for Record of the Year.
+Ocean began his musical career as a ghostwriter until joining the Los Angeles-based hip hop collective Odd Future in 2010.
+The year prior, he signed with record producer Tricky Stewart's RedZone Entertainment, an imprint of Def Jam Recordings, although his debut mixtape, Nostalgia, Ultra (2011), was released independently.
+His debut studio album, the eclectic Channel Orange (2012), incorporated elements of R&B and soul music.
+At the 55th Annual Grammy Awards, the album was nominated for Album of the Year and won Best Urban Contemporary Album; its lead single, "Thinkin Bout You", was nominated for Record of the Year.
 He was named by Time as one of the world's most influential people in 2013.

-After a four-year hiatus, Ocean released a visual album titled Endless in 2016 to fulfill contractual obligations with Def Jam.
-Ocean self-released his second studio album, Blonde, a day after Endless release.
-Blonde expanded on Ocean's experimental musical approach and ranked first on Pitchfork list of the best albums of the 2010s decade.
-It was his first number-one album on the US Billboard 200 and was certified platinum by the Recording Industry Association of America (RIAA).
-From 2017 onwards, Ocean released sporadic singles, worked as a photographer for magazines, launched the fashion brand Homer, and started Homer Radio: a new Apple Music 1 broadcast that occurs every Thursday at 10 p.m.
-ET described as an one hour window of what plays around their office after hours.
+After a four-year hiatus, Ocean released the visual album Endless (2016) to fulfill contractual obligations with Def Jam.
+His second studio album, Blonde, was released independently the following day.
+Expanding on Ocean's experimental approach, Blonde was met with critical acclaim, debuted atop the US Billboard 200, and ranked first on Pitchfork's Best Albums of the 2010s Decade list.
+After 2017, Ocean has released sporadic singles, worked as a photographer for magazines, launched the fashion brand Homer, and started Homer Radio.
+15 of Ocean's songs have entered the Billboard Hot 100, while four of his releases (singles or albums) have received platinum certification by the Recording Industry Association of America (RIAA).